GhnimiWael/OSEP_Prep/README.md

 This self-paced course culminates in a challenging exam, leading to the OffSec Experienced Penetration Tester (OSEP) certification.
 Achieving the OSEP certification distinguishes professionals with advanced penetration testing skills, making them highly sought-after experts in securing organizations from sophisticated threats.

+## My OSEP (PEN-300) Review:
+I provide an overview of the course content, my preparation strategy, and key takeaways from the exam process.
+If you're considering the OSEP certification or looking to deepen your expertise in advanced penetration testing, this review may offer valuable insights.

+- Read the full review here: https://lnkd.in/dmaViCzf

 # Official Link

 Link: https://www.offsec.com/courses/pen-300/